 Clinton told the committee last year that she was aware of the dangers in Libya but “there was no actionable intelligence” indicating a planned terrorist attack.
 The report showed that intelligence was available, but Clinton and her top aide, Patrick Kennedy, failed to realize the risk of a potential attack.

-The 800 page report, which took over 2 years to investigate and complete, has followed Hillary Clinton around during her presidential campaign.
+, which took over 2 years to investigate and complete, has followed Hillary Clinton around during her presidential campaign.
 Clinton called the report a political vendetta since it is being released just a few months before the presidential election.

 Panel members and House Representatives Jim Jordan (R-Ohio) and Mike Pompeo (R-Kansas) feel that the report did not go far enough and Clinton and the Obama administration should be held more liable for the death of four Americans during the attack.
 In their own additional report released today, they said Clinton “failed to lead” and the Obama administration “mis-led the public.”